-3.7.2 Subroutine calls from a parallel mobility simulation
+3.7.2 Subroutine calls from a parallel MobSim

-As for sequential codes, the first technology that comes to mind to enable within-period replanning is to use, from inside a parallel mobility simulation, the "subroutine call" technique from Sec.
+As for sequential codes, the first technology that comes to mind to enable within-period replanning is to use, from inside a parallel MobSim, the "subroutine call" technique from Sec.
 3.5.2 or its "remote" variant from Sec.
 3.5.4.
 This would probably be a pragmatically good path to go; however, the following counter-arguments need to be kept in mind:

 - Using subroutine calls for the modules does again not solve the incompatibility problems discussed in Sec.
-3.5.2. - Using CORBA is relatively complicated but feasible. - Using Java RMI solves the incompatibility problem only in part: Different Operating System can interact, but all programs need to be written in Java.
-In particular, the parallel mobility simulation would have to be written in Java, which does not seem a good option, since MPI support for Java is weak and there is very little if any support for high performance parallel computing solutions such as Myrinet. - Calling the strategy subroutines from the mobility simulation causes serious load-balancing problems as shown in Fig. 8(a): If only one CPU works on strategy computation instead of on the mobility simulation, all other CPUs have to wait. - Some of this could be overcome by collecting the replanning requests over short periods of time, say a minute, and to schedule the accumulated strategy computations simultaneously on all CPUs. - Finally, using subroutine calls implies that all the agent information is in the mobility simulation so that it can be passed as an argument.
+3.5.2. - Using CORBA is feasible but relatively complicated. - Using Java RMI solves the incompatibility problem only in part: Different operating systems can interact, but all programs need to be written in Java.
+In particular, the parallel MobSim would have to be written in Java, and not standardized MPI support is available for Java as discussed in Sec.
+3.2.7. - Calling the strategy subroutines from the MobSim causes load-balancing problems as shown in Fig. 8(a): If only one CPU works on strategy computation instead of on the MobSim, all other CPUs have to wait.

+• Finally, using subroutine calls implies that all the agent information is in the MobSim so that it can be passed as an argument.
 However, a complete agent can be a heavyweight and complicated structure, containing information on many levels from routes to demographics, or more than one strategy (Sec.
 2.4).
-Having a parallel mobility simulation implies that all that information needs to be "carried around" via the message passing system.
+Having a parallel MobSim implies that all that information needs to be "carried around" via the message passing system.
 Intuitively, this does not seem the correct approach.
 And in fact, the database approaches in Sec.
-3.5.6 imply that it should be possible to keep most of the agent information outside the parallel mobility simulation.
-This will be discussed in the following.
+3.5.6 imply that it should be possible to keep most of the agent information outside the parallel MobSim.
+This is discussed below.